Most Popular Truck in America

-The Ram is not the most popular truck in America but it’s making a run for it.
-The Ram pickup probably won’t ever bet the best selling truck in America but it “picked up” second place, traditionally held by the Chevy Silverado, now at number 3.
+The Ram pickup isn’t the most popular truck in America but it’s making a run for it.
+The Ram pickup probably won’t ever bet the best selling truck in America but it “picked up” second place.
+That spot traditionally belonged to the Chevy Silverado, which is now at number three.

-Believe it or not, the Ford F-series trucks have been the most popular truck in America for over 42 years (as of December 2019).
-Its reign as the most popular truck began in 1977, according to Ford.
-The first F-series, the Ford F1, was introduced way back in January, 1948, nearly 72 years ago.
+Believe it or not, the Ford F-series trucks have been the most popular truck in America for over 44 years.
+Its reign started as the most popular truck in 1977, according to Ford.

 The most popular fuel for full-size pickup trucks is gasoline or flex fuel.
 Diesel fuel is used in the heavy-duty versions of these trucks and ranges from 12% of all trucks sold (Chevy Silverado) to high-teens (GMC Sierra and Ford F-Series) to 20% (Ram and Nissan).

 Most popular pickup in America, mid-size

-Keep your eye on the Jeep Gladiator mid-size pickup (also known as the Jeep JT).
+Keep your eye on the Jeep® Gladiator mid-size pickup (also known as the Jeep JT).
 It resembles a Jeep Wrangler JLU Unlimited with a pickup bed attached.
-It started shipping in May 2019 as a 2020 model and is already very popular.
+It started shipping in May 2019.
+Is is a 2020 model and is already very popular.

-There were a lot of Gladiators at the 2019 SEMA Show, such as this one sporting the overland style, complete with mounted tent.
+We saw a lot of Gladiators at the 2019 SEMA Show, such as this one sporting the overland style, complete with mounted tent.
 (The 2020 SEMA Show was cancelled.)

 With 18,000 sold in less than half a year, 2020 could see the Gladiator threaten the Ford Ranger’s position, especially with incentives offered by FCA.
-The Gladiator will also be very versatile if you want to go off-road or just look the part.
+The Gladiator is also very versatile if you want to go off-road or just look the part.

-Will the Tesla Cybertruck ever be the most popular truck in America?
+Will the Tesla Cybertruck ever be the most popular?

-But judging by the publicity around its November 2019 unveiling, it may be the most discussed truck in America.
+But judging by the publicity around its November 2019 unveiling, at one time it was the most discussed truck in America.

-With a unique profile and all-electric drivetrain it certainly stands out.
-With the optional Tri Motor AWD version it’s claimed to accelerate from zero t0 60 mph in 2.9 seconds.
-And have 7,500 lbs. towing capacity.
+It certainly stands out with a unique profile and all-electric drivetrain.
+With the optional Tri Motor AWD version you get acceleration from zero t0 60 mph in 2.9 seconds.
+And you get 7,500 lbs. towing capacity.

-Tesla claims the Tesla Cybertruck will be in production in late 2021.
-The Tri Motor AWD trim version is expected to begin production in late 2022.
+You can pre-order the Tesla Cybertruck now.
+Tesla claims production starts late 2021.
+The Tri Motor AWD trim version begins production in late 2022.